 You are about to meet a politician.
 Are you ready to get the most out of the experience?
-Follow these helpful tips to make sure to make the most out of the opportunity!
+Follow these tips to make sure to make the most out of the opportunity!
 First off, don't be scared.
 They work for YOU!
-Literally, your taxes pay their salary and your vote can either elect them to office or kick them out.
-You are more powerful and important than them and they will be trying to impress YOU, so stand up straight and get ready to become an informed and influential citizen.

-I. Before your meeting, do a little research....
+Literally, your taxes pay their salary and your vote can e them to office or kick them out.
+You are more powerful and important than them and they will be trying helpful them to office or kick them out.
+You are more powerful and important than them and they will be trying VOLL on attend on attended and and and translation became are informed and influential citizens YOU, so stand up straight and get ready to become an informed and influential citizen.
+Before your meeting, do a little research

-What to know: Where to find this: What you found: How to pronounce their name?
-Google 'video' search Your teacher Where do they work- city government, state Ballotpedia government, federal, or somewhere else?
-Their website Wikipedia Your Teacher Where is their local office?
-Their website What are the major issues important to them Their website or successes they've had in office?
-Their social media profiles Recent issues they've spoken out about?
-Google 'news' search by most recent date Their social media profiles

-II.
-During the meeting, speak up...
-Prepare answers for A and B prior to meeting and then ask them about C, D, and E during the meeting.
-See helpful script below part III for further guidance on how to ask a question.
+What you found: How to pronounce their name?
+Google 'video' search Your teacher Where do they work- city government, state government, federal, or somewhere else?
+Ballotpedia Their website Wikipedia Your Teacher Where is their local office? • Their website What are the major issues important to them or successes they've had in office?
+Their website Their social media profiles Recent issues they've spoken out about?
+Google 'news' search by most recent date Their social media profiles I. During the meeting, speak up Prepare answers for A and B prior to meeting and then ask them about C, D, and E during fee helpful script below part III for further guidance on how to ask a question.
 What issues do I care about?
 Why?
 What can THEY do about this issue?
 What have THEY done about it?
-How you can you help them achieve this promise OR check that they did what they promised to do? А. В. C. D. E.

-III.
-Introducing yourself

-What are THREE things about yourself that are important to know but people can't tell just from looking at you, and explain why that's something you want people to know about you:
+How you can you leachieve this promise that they did what the to do? elp them A. B. C. D. E. III.
+Introducing yourself What are THREE things about yourself that are important to know but people can't tell just from looking at and explain why that's something you want people to know about you: 1. : you,